10 Top Strategies To Make Exercise A Daily Habit

 Planning your workouts ahead of time (AOT) is a great way to stay focused and motivated.
 When you know what you’re going to do and when you’re going to do it, you’re less likely to skip your workouts.

-Here are some tips for creating an AOT plan:
+Some tips for creating an AOT plan:

 • Choose a mix of activities.
 This will help keep your workouts interesting and challenging.
 Harvard T.H.
 Chan School of Public Health recommends activities like brisk walking, using a pedometer, and combining cardiovascular exercise with sedentary activities (like exercises while watching TV).